cyberrumor/ammo/README.md

 ## Technical Details

-AMMO works via creating symlinks in your game directory pointing to your mod files
+AMMO works via creating symlinks in your game directory pointing to your mod files.

 ### Why Symlinks?